ru-fix/corounit/readme.md

 ## Plugin
 Corounit provide extension point for test execution lifecycle.
 Create object `CorounitConfig` that implement `CorounitPlugin` interface.
+Put this object in subpackage of any of the test classes.

 ```kotlin
 object CorounitConfig: CorounitPlugin {